yulithalta/lisa-research-platform/doc/README.md

 ### Development Team

-Developed by the EnterpriseWorkflow team.
+Developed by the LISA team.

 © 2025 LISA – All rights reserved